swirldslabs/hedera-typewriter/README.md

 ### Setup

-1. **Topic ID:** Before we can run the game, make sure to create a new topic ID on the Hedera testnet and replace at `server.js` [line 15: `const topicId = "<id>";`](https://github.com/michielmulders/hedera-typewriter/blob/main/server.js#L15) with your new topic ID.
+1. **Topic ID:** Before we can run the game, make sure to create a new topic ID on the Hedera testnet.
+Copy the Topic ID and paste it in the `.env` file in the next step.

-2. **Hedera Account:** Ensure you have a Hedera account set up with testnet credentials.
-You can create an account on the [Hedera Portal](https://portal.hedera.com/).
-Make sure to use the ECDSA private key for your account.
+2. **Hedera Account and Environmetn Variables**:

-Fill out your OPERATOR KEY and OPERATOR ID in the `.env` file.
+Fill out your OPERATOR_KEY, OPERATOR_ID, and TOPIC_ID in the `.env` file.
 You can copy the `.env.example` file to `.env` and fill in your details:

 ```sh
 cp .env.example .env